miraland-labs/miraland/docs/src/developing/guides/compressed-nfts.md

 Bubblegum SDK, we can craft the instruction to actually mint our compressed NFT directly into our collection.

-If you have minted traditional NFTs on Solana, this will look fairly similar.
+If you have minted traditional NFTs on Miraland, this will look fairly similar.
 We are creating a new instruction, giving several of the account addresses you might expect (e.g. the `payer`, `tokenMetadataProgram`, and various collection addresses), and then some tree specific addresses.